KeoniPhoenix/SuperStates-Mod-Vic2/standards.md

   * Micronesia and the Pacific Trust Territories
   * Venezuela
   * United States

 Also included will be released post-colonial nations within the scope of area to reduce the advantage of the Vanilla colonial powers.
+Unitary nations like Chile (which is heavily influenced by the structure and political system of France) is to be restricted except where necessary.
+Certain exceptions are New Zealand (invited to join Australia as a state), and parts of the Caribbean to remove vanilla nation's colonies.

 --- Nation Tags (countries.txt) ---